blei-lab/edward/docs/source/models.rst

 Variational Models
 ^^^^^^^^^^^^^^^^^^

 A variational model defines a distribution over latent variables.
 It is a model of the posterior distribution, specifying another distribution to approximate it.
-This is analogous to the way that probabilistic models specify distributions to approximate the true data distribution.
-After inference, the variational model is used as a proxy to the true posterior.

-Edward implements variational models using the same language of random variables for specifying probability models.
-During inference, each latent variable in the model is binded to a ``RandomVariable`` object in the variational model.
-The latter aims to match the model's latent variable given data.
+Edward implements variational models using the same language of random variables.

 We parameterize them with TensorFlow variables so that their parameters may be trained during inference.